Large deviations for the 3D dimer model: Free-boundary tilings, asymptotic flows, and Wasserstein distance

 We adapt an argument of V.~Gorin in \cite[Proposition 7.10]{gorin2021lectures} to prove uniqueness under the mild condition that the pair $(R,b)$ is \textit{semi-flexible} as defined in Definition \ref{def: flexible} below.
 We call this \textit{semi-flexible} since it is a weaker condition than \textit{flexible}, which will be defined at the beginning of Section \ref{sec:ldp}.

 \begin{definition} Fix a boundary asymptotic flow $b$ on $R$.
 A point $x\in R$ with boundary condition $b$ is \textit{frozen} if for all open sets $U\ni x$ and all entropy {maximizers} $f\in AF(R,b)$, there are points $y\in U$ such that $f(y) \in \mc E$.
-A point $x\in R$ with boundary condition $b$ is \textit{always frozen} if for all open sets $U\ni x$ and \textit{all} $g\in AF(R,b)$, there are points $y\in U$ such that $f(y) \in \mc E$. \end{definition} \begin{definition} The pair $(R,b)$ is \textit{semi-flexible} if there are no always frozen points in $\text{Int}(R)$.
+A point $x\in R$ with boundary condition $b$ is \textit{always frozen} if for all open sets $U\ni x$ and \textit{all} $g\in AF(R,b)$, there are points $y\in U$ such that $f(y) \in \mc E$.\termindex{Chapter 7!frozen points in a domain} \end{definition} \begin{definition} The pair $(R,b)$ is \textit{semi-flexible} if there are no always frozen points in $\text{Int}(R)$.
 I.e., $(R,b)$ is semi-flexible if for all $x\in \text{Int}(R)$, there exists an extension $g\in AF(R,b)$ and an open set $U\ni x$ such that $g(U)\subset \mc O\setminus \mc E$.
-If $(R,b)$ is not semi-flexible, we say $(R,b)$ is \textit{rigid}. \end{definition} \begin{rem} The weak uniqueness statement in Proposition \ref{prop: weak uniqueness} can be rephrased as saying that entropy maximizers are unique on the complement of the frozen points.
+If $(R,b)$ is not semi-flexible, we say $(R,b)$ is \textit{rigid}. \end{definition}\termindex{Chapter 7!semi-flexible, rigid} \begin{rem} The weak uniqueness statement in Proposition \ref{prop: weak uniqueness} can be rephrased as saying that entropy maximizers are unique on the complement of the frozen points.
 In particular the task that remains is to show that a region (i.e.\ the set of frozen points) cannot both be frozen and have multiple tilings. \end{rem}

 \begin{thm} If $(R,b)$ is semi-flexible, then there is a unique $\Ent$ maximizer in $AF(R,b)$. \end{thm}